 The proportion of hip replacement procedures that are undertaken each year that are revision operations is called the revision burden.
 The aim of any intervention to improve the outcome of joint replacement is to reduce the revision burden.
 The revision burden has declined since 2003 with the exception of 2011.
 In that year, the Registry reported an increase in the revision burden.
 This was largely due to the high revision rate of large head metal on metal hip replacements and in particular the ASR XL prostheses.
-In 2012, the revision burden again declined and has continued to decrease since that time.
-In 2011, the revision burden was 12.6%, in 2012 it was 11.9%, in 2013 it was 10.7%, and in 2020 it had decreased to 8.0%.
+In 2012, the revision burden was 12.6%, in 2012 it was 11.9%, in 2013 it was 10.7%, and in 2020 it had decreased to 8.0%.
 This is the lowest revision burden for hip replacement ever reported by the Registry.
 However, the impact of COVID-19 makes the interpretation of this finding uncertain.

-The Registry data continues to show that in general, Australian surgeons have increasingly used approaches to hip replacement and hip replacement prostheses that the Reaistry has identified as being associated with an improved result.
+The Registry data continues to show that in general, Australian surgeons have increasingly used approaches to hip replacement and hip replacement prostheses that the Registry has identified as being associated with an improved result.
 This is particularly evident in recent years with the increased use of prostheses known to have excellent outcomes over a long period and the decreased use of those that are known to have a less satisfactory result.
 It is anticipated that the effect of these changes will have a progressively beneficial impact on the revision burden in the coming years.